the-events-calendar/the-events-calendar/readme.txt

 * events-list-load-widget-display.php
 * events.css ( original in the plugin's resources/ directory )

 Edit the new files to your hearts content.
 Please do not edit the one's in the plugin folder as that will cause conflicts when you update the plugin to the latest release.

+New in 1.1: You may now also use the `sp_events_template_*` filter to override the default template behavior for .php template files.
+Eg: if you wanted gridview.php to reside in a folder called events-custom/ and wanted it to be called grid.php:

+	add_filter('sd_events_template_gridview', 'my_gridview');
+	function my_gridview($template) {
+		return get_template_directory() . '/events-custom/grid.php';
+	}

+For events.css, the filter `sp_events_stylesheet_url` can be used to provide an alternate stylesheet.
+If your filter returns false, no events stylesheet will be loaded.

 = Supported Variables and URLs =